• Home

 • Accessibility.
 This is specific to development experience.
 My primary concern is that the given component library should be easy to work with from a developer’s perspective.

 • Active.
-As in, the library has both an active following and is frequently updated.
+The library has both an active following and is frequently updated.

-I also took into the account things like GitHub popularity, and general traction amongst web development tutorials, etc. If a new React component library pops up and shows promise, I’ll do my best to eventually include it in this list.
+I also took into the account things like GitHub popularity, and general traction amongst web development tutorials, etc. If a new React component library pops up and shows promise, I’ll do my best to include it in this list eventually.

 Let’s take a closer look.